oracle-livelabs/developer/extend-oda-with-oci-ai-services/vision/vision.md

 ## Task 2: Use the Vision Service to Validate the Discount Voucher Uploaded by Users

-1. Before you get to work, take a look check the existing flow **intent.apply.voucher**.
+1. Before you get to work, take a look at the existing flow **intent.apply.voucher**.
 You'll complete this flow by adding the call to the OCI AI Service Vision.

 ![](images/flow.png =90%x*  "")